23 Lieut. William Hay

 William Jnr. and his brother John both attended Sydney Church of England Grammar School, William later attending St Andrew’s College, University of Sydney in 1912, studying Engineering and also training with the civilian 25th Infantry.

-His older brother John ventured further and travelled to England with the object of obtaining a commission in the Royal Flying Corp.
+His older brother John ventured further and travelled to England with the ambition of obtaining a commission in the Royal Flying Corp.

 William Hay with his academic credentials was immediately made a non-commissioned officer as Lieutenant.